iTwin/itwinjs-core/test-apps/appui-test-app/connected/README.md

   * (Online-only) Set the iTwin to open when the app starts.
 The iModel Name variable is required for this one to properly work and the iModel to be opened.
 * IMJS_UITESTAPP_IMODEL_VIEWID
   * (Online-only) Opens the provided iModel to the viewId, otherwise default viewId is used.
-* IMJS_UITESTAPP_SNAPSHOT_FILEPATH
-  * Set to folder containing .bim or .ibim files (required)
-* IMJS_UITESTAPP_START_WITH_SNAPSHOTS
-  * Set to 1 to start with File Open dialog (optional)
-* IMJS_UITESTAPP_ALLOW_WRITE
-  * Editing Support - set to 1.
-If not defined, false is assumed.
-WARNING: this is strictly used to test the UI when editing is enabled
 * IMJS_UITESTAPP_USE_LOCAL_SETTINGS
   * Store settings in LocalStorage instead of Project Settings Service